tailscale/terms-and-conditions/privacy-policy/index.md

 use these mechanisms, you may still see advertising on the Internet, but it will not be tailored to you based on your online behavior over time.

-Do Not Track ("DNT") is a privacy preference that users can set in certain web browsers.
+**DO NOT TRACK** Do Not Track ("DNT") is a privacy preference that users can set in certain web browsers.
 We are committed to providing you with meaningful choices about the information collected on our Services for third party purposes, and that is why we provide the variety of opt-out mechanisms listed above.
 However, we do not currently recognize or respond to browser-initiated DNT signals.

+Please note that Do Not Track is a different privacy mechanism than the user “preference signal” referenced in the “Your Rights and Your Choices” section below, which is a browser-based control that indicates whether you would like to opt out of processing of your information for certain purposes (such as the “sale” of your information or the disclosure of your information for targeted advertising purposes) under applicable law.

-## 5. HOW WE DISCLOSE YOUR INFORMATION {id="how-we-disclose-your-information"}
+## 6. HOW WE DISCLOSE YOUR INFORMATION {id="how-we-disclose-your-information"}

 We will disclose your information in the following ways:

--   **Service Providers.** We provide access to or disclose your information to select third parties who help us deliver our Services or perform services on our behalf, including billing and credit card verification, advertising and marketing, content and features, analytics, research, customer support, data storage, security, web hosting, fraud prevention, and legal services.
+-   **Service Providers.** We provide access to or disclose your information to select third parties who help us deliver our Services or perform services on our behalf, including billing and credit card verification, advertising and marketing (including third-party data lead generation or data enhancement providers that enhance our marketing and sales activities), content and features, analytics, research, customer support, data storage, security, web hosting, fraud prevention, and legal services.

 -   **Affiliates and Subsidiaries.** We may disclose the information we collect within the Tailscale family of companies.